 Things to Do on a Layover in Seoul (Long or Short)

 What makes Incheon International Airport stand out is the variety of activities and attractions available for travelers who find themselves there on long layovers.
-Apart from the hours you can spend on the entertainment and recreational facilities within the airport, I also recommend immersing yourself in South Korea’s culture and environment through the Free Transit Tours.
+Apart from the hours you can spend on the entertainment and recreational facilities within the airport in Seoul, I also recommend immersing yourself in South Korea’s culture and environment through the Free Transit Tours.

 Incheon International Airport offers transit travelers tours for passengers to have a structured layover in Korea, and fully experience what South Korea has to offer.
 After getting approval stamps from immigration & customs, transit passengers can take trips to heritage sites and even Seoul proper.